muwecurt/customer-segmentation/README.md

-# customer-segmentation
-Customer segmentation using K-means and PCA
+# Customer Segmentation using K-means and PCA

 Customer segmentation is an inevitable undertaking for any type of business.
 It assists to understand the customers better by grouping them into clusters.
 The awareness of these clusters can be used to enhance various business operations such as targeted marketing campaigns and developement of products to name a few.